lakeff/ReinoCMDS2/README.md

   - will give Merlot of specified type and quality.
 You can also specify an amount
   - Example: *.bp creature 100 1*
   - Shortcut: *.bp*
-- `.buff (Buff GUID) (Player)`
+- `.buff (Buff GUID) (Player) (Duration) (Immortal)`
   - Adds a buff to a player named, or the user if no one is named.
+Duration 0 for default behavior, -1 for eternal, or whatever number of seconds.
+Immortal true/false for it to last after death.
 Be careful, as some buffs can break things.
 Always test on a test server first.
   - Example: *.buff 476186894 Bob*
 - `.debuff (Buff GUID) (Player)`
   - Removes a buff from a player named, or the user if no one is named.
 Will work on offline players.